NUNUG/PatternsInCS/readme.md

  - State

 ## I have added some extra samples
- - NoFactory - This shows you what chaotic construction without factories will look like.
+ - NoFactory - This shows you what chaotic construction of the same objects without factories will look like.

- - Simple Factory - A simpler, easier-to-understand version of an abstrat factgory which only produces one kind of object instead of all objects for a domain.
+ - Simple Factory - A simpler, easier-to-understand version of an abstract factory which only produces one kind of object instead of all objects for a domain.